syoyo/window-bootstrap/README.md

 ## License

-`window-bootstrap` is just a composed of existing OSS libraries. `main.cc` is public domain.
+`window-bootstrap` is just a composed of existing OSS libraries. `example.cc` is public domain.

 * ImGui : The MIT license.
 Copyright (c) 2014-2015 Omar Cornut and ImGui contributors.
 * ImGuizmo : The MIT license. (`imgui/ImGuizmo.LICENSE`)